On eve of trial on Time Warner deal, AT&T, U.S. government lay out cases

-WASHINGTON (Reuters) - In a preview of arguments in the upcoming trial over AT&T’s (T.N) deal to buy Time Warner Inc (TWX.N), government lawyers said on Tuesday it will raise prices for consumers while AT&T’s lawyer argued the company has no reason to withhold programming from competitors as feared.
+WASHINGTON, March 20 (Reuters) - In a preview of arguments in the upcoming trial over AT&T’s deal to buy Time Warner Inc, government lawyers said on Tuesday it will raise prices for consumers while AT&T’s lawyer argued the company has no reason to withhold programming from competitors as feared.

 Opening arguments are expected Wednesday before Judge Richard Leon, who will decide if the Justice Department was correct to seek to block the $85 billion deal on the grounds that it would hurt cable television rivals and, by extension, their consumers.